-Many other studies have been carried out worldwide on the realization of personal rapid transit systems, in central urban areas and in wider regions, among which the study carried out carried out in 1998 for the Transek Consultants Company which proposed the PRT in Stockholm - and the project proposal of the University of Princeton in 2005- for the realization of PRT in New Jersey - are very interesting for the in-depth investigation on the demand, the actual possibilities of realization, the realistic reduction of car travels and cost benefits of the project proposal.
+Many other studies have been carried out worldwide on the realization of personal rapid transit systems, in central urban areas and in wider regions, among which the study carried out carried out in 1998 for the Transek Consultants Company - which proposed the PRT in Stockholm - and the project proposal of the University of Princeton in 2005- for the realization of PRT in New Jersey - are very interesting for the in-depth investigation on the demand, the actual possibilities of realization, the realistic reduction of car travels henefits οf and cost the project proposal.
+Most studies reach common conclusions that can be summed up as follows: the Personal Rapid Transit reduces pollution and travel time, mostly the commuter ones, produces economic advantages by cutting down travel time in favor of work time, improves the residents quality of life, cuts the number of road accidents; reduces the congestion due to vehicle traffic and pollution.